Victim Flown To Hospital Following Hunterdon County ATV Crash (DEVELOPING)

 One person was being flown to a nearby hospital following an ATV accident in Hunterdon County, developing reports say.

-The crash occurred near Clinton Township and Annandale shortly before 1:45 p.m., according to initial and unconfirmed reports.
+The crash occurred near Clinton Township and Annandale shortly before 1:45 p.m. on Tuesday, May 10, according to initial and unconfirmed reports.

 A medical helicopter was requested to take the victim to a local hospital, the report says.